connexcs/docs/docs/webphone.md

 ### Setup Domains

 ConnexCS **WebPhone** needs 2 domains to function correctly:

 * **Domain (A)** - This is the location where the phone will be hosted and needs to be provided to your customers.
 Create a CNAME on your domain pointing to `portal.connexcs.com.` (yes, this is the same as the customer portal).
 * **Domain (B)** This is the signaling domain and is attached to your server.

-Our recommended way to setup domains pointing to your server is listed here.
-In short you should setup a DNS record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.
+It is recommeded to setup a DNS record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.

 ### Verify Certificates

-After the domains are configured, verify the certificates are in the certificate page (Setup > Information > Certificates)
+After the domains are configured, verify the certificates are in the certificate page under Setup > Information > Certificates:

 * If the domain is not listed, click on `Add Certificate`
 * If the certificates are listed but they don't have an issue or expiry date, click on "Refresh Certificates".
 This may take up to 10 minutes to complete.

 ### Enable WebRTC

-To setup WebRTC on a server
+To setup WebRTC on a server:

-1. Ensure **Domain (B)** (signalling domain from above) points ONLY to the server you will enable WebRTC on.
+1. Ensure **Domain (B)** (signalling domain from above) points ONLY to the server where you enable WebRTC.
-2. Update your server (Setup > Servers > select the server then Edit)
+2. Update your server at Setup > Servers > select the server then Edit:
    * Update the FQDN to the server
    * Ensure that both **TLS** and **WebRTC** are enabled
    * Run `Install Server` if any settings were changed